Nursing Care and COVID-19

 - unusual fatigue, general feeling of unwell, body aches

-- Please reschedule your appointment if you develop any of these symptoms between booking and the date of your visit
+- Please cancel your appointment if you develop any of these symptoms between booking and the date of your visit

 When you arrive for your appointment: